tobiscode/website/index.md

 Outside of research, I am very engaged in Caltech's student government, as well as efforts to improve the diversity, equity, and inclusion in my division.

-You can learn more about my academic and professional background, as well as my publication list, on my [ORCID profile](https://orcid.org/0000-0002-8400-7255).
+You can learn more about my academic and professional background, and see my publication list, on my [ORCID profile](https://orcid.org/0000-0002-8400-7255).
 If you're interested in my full CV, please send me an email.